munkycool/munkycool/README.md

 - Thinking about learning Rust.
 Don't ask why I haven't learned it yet, I'm just a little bit lazy
 - Administering my power hungry home lab, which is currently running RHEL

+# What I actually know

+- I know the basics of R 🏴‍☠️
+- I'm pretty good at Linux, if I do say so myself

 # Website

 - Really?
 Honestly I'm shocked (and a bit flattered) that you think I know HTML, CSS, and Javascript well enough to build a website.
 I do have a site, art3mix.com, but I still don't know much coding.
 Might be a problem in the future, but I've heard good things about ChatGPT and GitHub Copilot.